ArdavanKhalij/ArdavanKhalij/README.md

 </a>
 <br/>
 <hr>

+### Please follow me if you like my codes and use my code in your work.
+Also, don't forget to give a star if you like or want to use a specific project.

 For those of you who wonder, My name is **Ardavan Khalij** and I am a **Graduate** student in **Computer Science**, **Artificial Intelligence** at **Vrije Universiteit Brussel (VUB)**.
 But before that, I was an **undergraduate** student in **Computer Engineering** at the **University of Kashan**.<br/>
 My main research interests are:<br/>